Discover the role of a flight nurse and learn how they provide critical care to patients in emergency aircraft while transporting them to a hospital.

 Read more: Your Guide to Nursing Degrees and Certifications

-Your next step depends upon where you are on the path to becoming a flight nurse.
+Flight nurses work to provide medical care in turbulent environments.
 If you already have your registered nursing license, now may be the time to earn flight nurse credentials or build your workplace skills.

 On the other hand, if you are not already working in nursing, you may want to learn more about the field.
-Courses on Coursera can help you learn more about nursing principles or human anatomy that can be useful as you prepare to enroll in a nursing program.
+Courses on Coursera can help you learn more about nursing principles or human anatomy, which can be useful as you prepare to enroll in a nursing program.

 You can explore these courses and more, including courses on communicating with team members and managing emotions under stressful conditions as you take the next step toward your new career.